 Entertainment See inside the late Anthony Bourdain’s $3.7M Upper East Side apartment The five-bedroom apartment on East 94th Street includes a chef’s kitchen.
 The late Anthony Bourdain's Upper East Side apartment in NYC was put on the market for $3.7 million.
 Photo Credit: Stribling & Associates By Alison Fox email@example.com @AlisonFox Updated September 25, 2018 4:02 PM Print Share fbShare Tweet Email Anthony Bourdain’s Upper East Side apartment was put on the market, listed for $3.7 million.
 The late-TV chef’s five-bedroom apartment on East 94th Street, listed by Stribling, is in Carnegie Hill Tower and has both a full-time doorman and concierge.
 There’s a chef’s kitchen — of course — with high-end appliances, including a 6-burner stove, double-oven range, subzero refrigerator/freezer and granite countertops.
 And for clean up (because no one wants to do dishes!), there’s a dishwasher.
 After whipping up a super fancy meal, buyers could relax in the wood and stone bathroom with bamboo shoots inspiring calm and a separate tub and shower.
 The building also features a garage, terrace garden, exercise room and private storage, as well as separate bedroom wings inside the apartment.
 And for weekend jaunts to Central Park (which is just over a block away), there’s a bicycle room, too.
 The listing was identified by The Wall Street Journal.
 Bourdain purchased the apartment with his wife Ottavia Busia Bourdain in 2014, according to a change in the owner listed on property tax bills.
 They purchased it for $3.35 million, according to The Wall Street Journal.
 Bourdain, 61, committed suicide in June in a French hotel room where he had been working on an upcoming episode of his television show, CNN’s “Parts Unknown.”
 His death rocked the chef and entertainment industries and prompted fans to flock to his former restaurant and special tributes.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.